mryechkin/eslint-config-acme/README.md

 }
 ```

+Make sure that these rules match the options specified in your `.prettierrc` file.

 ## Adding Scripts

 Add the following to your `package.json` file to define a script that will lint all known files and output the results: